 Introductory Calculus 2, with Lab (optional for some BACS degrees)

-If you have not completed high school calculus, you can complete MATH 0120 in the first term and then take MATH 1013 in the winter term.
-It may also be possible for you to attend a special year-long version of MATH 1013.
-Please contact the School if you have questions.
+If you have not completed high school pre-calculus, you can complete MATH 1003 in the first term and then take MATH 1013 in the winter term.

 Please note when choosing your elective courses that computer science students may not take APSC 1413, ECON 2613, ECON 2623, MATH 1213, MATH 1223, MATH 1613, or any 1800- or 2800-level Computer Science course for credit towards a degree in Computer Science, with the exception of COMP 2853 as an elective course only.